-- 1. Watch the output from crm\mon. - 2.
-If things do not seem to be responding correctly or if crm\mon lists an error, execute the following:
+- 1. Watch the output from crm_mon. - 2.
+If things do not seem to be responding correctly or if crm_mon lists an error, execute the following:

-crm\verify -LV
+crm_verify -LV

-Note: You can run crm\verify with a larger number of -V command-line arguments for more detail.
-If you run crm\verify before STONITH is enabled, you will see errors.
+Note: You can run crm_verify with a multiple -V command-line arguments (such as -VVV) for more detail.
+If you run crm_verify before STONITH is enabled, you will see errors.
 Errors similar to the following may be ignored at this time and will go away after STONITH is configured (line breaks shown here for readability):

-'''

-crm_verify[182641]: 2008/07/11_16:26:54 ERROR: unpack_operation:

-Specifying on_fail=fence and

-stonith-enabled=false makes no sense
+crm_verify[182641]: 2008/07/11_16:26:54 ERROR: unpack_operation: Specifying on_fail=fence and stonith-enabled=false makes no sense

-'''

-3. If there are any problems listed in the crm\verify output, they will contain the failed action and the host on which the action failed.
+3. If there are any problems listed in the crm_verify output, they will contain the failed action and the host on which the action failed.
 To find the specific problem, try to match those events to messages in /var/log/messages or to other information you have about the cluster state.